batiste/donkey/README.md

 ## Use the boilerplace project

-If you wish to use Donkey directly, we recommend to use [https://github.com/batiste/donkey-boilerplate](the example project)
+If you wish to use Donkey directly, we recommend to use [the example project](https://github.com/batiste/donkey-boilerplate)

 ```bash
 git clone git@github.com:batiste/donkey-boilerplate.git